Ekanosetale/Customer-Segmentation-And-Credit-Risk-Analysis-for-Tawny-Bank/README.md

 mcc (Foreign Key to mcc_codes.mcc_id)	 Merchant Category Code representing the type of merchant or transaction.

 errors	 Any errors encountered during the transaction (if any).

+## Tool Used: SQL Server

+## Objective

+To uncover critical insights into customer financial health, credit risk, and transactional anomalies by analyzing integrated datasets from users, credit cards, transactions, and merchant categories.
+The goal was to support decision making across fraud detection, and risk management at Tawny Bank.
+The object of the analysis was further broken down to include:

+1. Analyzed spending trends by Merchant Category (MCC) and merchant location.

+2. Identified high-value transactions and flagged suspicious out-of-state online spending.

+3. Calculated error rates by merchant state and card type.

+4. Detected fraud behavior by flagging cards with 3+ consecutive failed transactions within a day.

+5. Assessed regional risk using average credit scores by merchant state.

+## Discussion And Insight